OpenClassrooms-Student-Center/community/content/students/romain33.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Devenir meilleur que mon mentor.
+objective: Devenir aussi bon que mon mentor ;).
 short_description: Très Grand Fan des produits et de l'environnement d'Apple.

 # Ne modifiez pas le paramètre 'template', seulement la description